 Finally, after deciding on a solution, the modern buyer will start shopping, looking at everyone who provides that solution.
 They’ll weigh the pros and cons of each and eventually decide on the option most attractive to them.

 John knows he wants to find a local physical therapist, so he starts searching for any in his area.
-He may ask his friends for suggestions, but keep in mind that 88% of consumers trust online reviews as much as personal recommendations, so he’ll no doubt scour reviews pages for ratings and customer comments.
+He may ask his friends for suggestions, but 88% of consumers trust online reviews as much as personal recommendations, so he’ll no doubt scour reviews pages for ratings and customer comments.

 While weighing his options, John sees the name Therapeutic Solutions again and again.
 If you’ll remember, this is the same business that helped John diagnose his problem at the beginning of the buying process.
 John is impressed by their website, which is designed well and portrays them as professional and experienced.
-They are also running remarketing ads — a form of online advertising that allows you to show ads to people who have already visited your website — which helps ensure that John continues to see their messaging, which invites him to schedule a free consultation.
+They have a many Google and Angie’s List reviews from current patients and one negative review that was responded to and handled appropriately.
+Therapueutic Solutions is also running remarketing ads — a form of online advertising that allows you to show ads to people who have already visited your website — which helps ensure that John continues to see their messaging, which invites him to schedule a free consultation.

 Don’t Be Forgotten